This post may contain affiliate links which won’t change your price but will share some commission.

 I have a lot of empathy for anyone dealing with addiction, as I have experienced sugar addiction in the past.
 My addiction was in conjunction with an eating disorder, and it took a lot of work to repair my relationship with food and with sugar.

-This post is part of a series I’ve done on sugar-free diets, including how to go sugar-free, what to eat on a no-sugar diet, how to do a sugar detox, and now this one on beating sugar addiction.
+This post is part of a series I’ve done on sugar-free diets, including if a low-sugar diet is right for you, how to go sugar-free, what to eat on a no-sugar diet, how to do a sugar detox, and now this one on beating sugar addiction.
 I hope you find these articles helpful on your health journey.

 Don’t miss a post!
 Join my weekly newsletter list to get all the latest news and recipe links delivered directly to your inbox.